jedluk/jedluk.github.io/src/content/blog/mario-is-back.md

 ---
-title: "Mario is back!"
+title: 'Mario is back!'
-description: "Comprehensive guide to turn your raspberry Pi into Super Nitendo Entertainment System with Super Mario included."
+description: 'Comprehensive guide to turn your raspberry Pi into Super Nitendo Entertainment System with Super Mario included.'
-pubDate: "Nov 3 2023"
+pubDate: 'Nov 3 2023'
-heroImage: "/blog/images/supermario.jpg"
+heroImage: '/blog/images/supermario.jpg'
-tags: ["raspberry pi"]
+tags: ['raspberry pi']
 ---

 If you were born in the 90s or earlier, you know that Mario is a timeless classic.
 In this episode I'll show you